AsmaaAlaa117/Sales-CRM-Analytics-PowerBI/README.md

 ### 1. CRM Progress Dashboard

-The CRM Progress Dashboard provides an overview of CRM activity and sales pipeline progress.
+The CRM Progress Dashboard provides an overall view of CRM activity and sales pipeline progress.

 The dashboard includes: